hkstm/UvA.WSCBS2021/python-url-shortener/services/authentication_svc/README.md

 # login the user to get a JWT token
 curl -X POST -d "username=test" -d "password=123" localhost/users/login # or localhost:4000

+# if you provide a wrong username/password pair, no JWT token is returned
+curl -X POST -d "username=test" -d "password=wrong" localhost/users/login # or localhost:4000

 # without an access token, access to the shortened urls is not granted
 curl -X GET localhost # or localhost:5000